RayHightower/RayHightower.com/_posts/2022-02-21-traction-plus-eos.markdown

 If a meeting can be rated on a scale from 1 to 10, the goal of a Level 10 meeting is to be rated at 10.
 After decades studying meetings in a variety of industries, EOS consultants have created a template for successful meetings that they call Level 10.

 Each Level 10 meeting starts with a _Segue_ into the meeting.
-The purpose of the seque is the shift all minds from working in the business to working on the business.
-During the segue, particpants will share good news about recent company affairs.
-The Traction Component chapter gives an agenda with approximate durations for each section of the meeting.
+The purpose of the segue is the shift all minds from working in the business to working on the business.
+During the segue, participants will share good news about recent company achievements, perhaps something that an individual has done well.
+The Traction chapter shares an agenda with approximate durations for each section of the meeting.

+### Conclusion

+Every component of Traction strengthens the others.
+End result: A more productive organization.

 ### EOS Recap